-A A plan showing targets for income and expenses over a fixed time period, such as a month or a year. is the foundation of your financial health.
+A budget is the foundation of your financial health.
 Want to know if you can afford a vacation?
 How much can you save for retirement?
 How quickly can you pay off your debt?
-These questions can all be answered if you have a A plan showing targets for income and expenses over a fixed time period, such as a month or a year..
+These questions can all be answered if you have a budget.
+To find out how much you might benefit from creating a budget, check out my survey (a post published on Info for Investors’ site that I wrote).

 What Is A Budget?